A SAT-based Approach for Specification, Analysis, and Justification of Reductions between NP-complete Problems: Background

 or

 and {\em soundness}:

 or

-\begin{exa}[Clique to Vertex Cover reduction] f A {\em clique} of a graph $G$ is a subset $S$ of vertices such that it forms a complete subgraph in $G$.
-A {\em $k$-clique problem} is the decision problem of determining whether a graph $G$ has a clique with at least $k$ vertices.
+\begin{example}[Clique to Vertex Cover reduction] A {\em clique} of a graph $G$ is a subset $S$ of vertices such that it forms a complete subgraph in $G$.
+A {\em $k$-clique problem} is the decision problem of determining whether a graph $G$ has a clique with at least $k$ vertices (where $G$ and $k$ are inputs).\footnote{Note that {\em $k$-clique problem} for a fixed $k$ has polynomial time solutions.}

 A {\em vertex cover} of a graph $G$ is a subset $S$ of vertices such that every edge has at least one end in $S$.
-A {\em $l$-vertex cover problem} is the decision problem of determining whether a graph $G$ has a vertex cover with at most $l$ vertices.
+An {\em $l$-vertex cover problem} is the decision problem of determining whether a graph $G$ has a vertex cover with at most $l$ vertices (where $G$ and $l$ are inputs).